Evaluating Uncertainty and Quality of Visual Language Action-enabled Robots: Quality Metrics

 To aggregate this information over the entire trajectory as a quality indicator, we compute the Root Mean Square (RMS) jerk, as proposed by Hogan et al.~\cite{hogan2009sensitivity}, which serves as an overall measure of the motion quality across all poses during task execution:

 where $T$ is the total number of samples.
-This provides a robust measure of motion smoothness: lower RMS jerk values indicate higher-quality, more consistent trajectories, whereas higher values correspond to irregular, oscillatory, or abrupt movements.
+This provides a robust measure of motion smoothness: lower values indicate smoother, more consistent trajectories, while higher values correspond to oscillatory or abrupt motion patterns.